How to Fix AirPods Only Playing in One Ear

 In some cases, the issue may be that your AirPods aren’t clean.
 Make sure both AirPods are cleaned thoroughly.
 If dust and debris are clogging the small holes in your AirPods, the volume will be lower, or they will completely stop working.

-Use a cotton bud, q-tip, a moist cleaning wipe, or gently clean it with a soft-bristled toothbrush.
+Use a cotton bud, q-tip, a moist cleaning wipe, or a soft-bristled toothbrush.
 Scrub until they are shining like new again.
 Don’t use water because you might damage or ruin them.
 If you must use a liquid to clean your Airpods, use a minimal amount of alcohol because this is quick-drying.
-Be careful not to use too much otherwise, you risk damaging major internal components.
+Be careful not to use too much; otherwise, you risk damaging major internal components.

 Lastly, you should clean the charging case too!
 Using a Q-tip, clean the charging case where the malfunctioning AirPod connects.
 If the AirPod isn’t getting a good charge, there won’t be any sound coming from it.
 Clean the port and charge it for a bit.